clbattthcmut/blog.bkisc.com/content/blog/bkisc/htb2023-web/index.md

 <img src="orbital3.png" alt="SQLMap demo" width="1000"/>

 Nice but we only got the hash.
-Initially, we was trying to use `hashcat` but since this is HackTheBox, the challenge may use well-known hash so I throw it on the internet and Voila!
+Initially, I was trying to use `hashcat` but since this is HackTheBox, the challenge may use well-known hash so I throwed it on the internet and Voila!
 The credential is `admin:ichliebedich`, login and use LFI attack the get flag.

 <img src="orbital4.png" alt="SQLMap demo" width="1000"/>